QNetITQ/WaveFox/README.md

   - `userChrome.AustralisTabs-Enabled`
   - `userChrome.LegacyChromeTabs-Enabled`

-- For compatibility with the ESR

-  - `userChrome.EsrCompatibility-Enabled`

 ### How to create keys?
 ##### You need to restart your browser for the changes to take effect
 ![изображение](https://user-images.githubusercontent.com/85301851/151872252-87ff2a81-cb34-4bac-94fb-304f8f5210eb.png)